By Sagar Shankaran, Founder of CallSphere

 For voice the same pattern adds a fourth constraint: speech-to-text, the LLM, and text-to-speech all have to handle multiple languages, accents, and real-time switching while keeping turn latency under a second.
 AssemblyAI's writeup on multilingual voice agents emphasizes the orchestration cost — every component multiplies the language matrix.

 CallSphere supports 57+ languages across both chat and voice through one omnichannel envelope.
 The chat widget at /embed detects language per turn and tags the conversation thread; the same tag flows through voice, SMS, and WhatsApp so a buyer who opens in Tagalog on chat and follows up by voice gets an agent that already knows the language.
 Across our 6 verticals we tune the language whitelist per industry — healthcare clinics in Texas typically enable English and Spanish, salons in Quebec enable English and French, behavioral health in Nevada adds Vietnamese and Tagalog.
 37 agents and 90+ tools share the language tag, and 115+ database tables persist it on the conversation, contact, and ticket records.
-HIPAA and SOC 2 compliance covers transcripts in every language.
+HIPAA compliance covers transcripts in every language.
 Pricing is $149/$499/$1,499 with a 14-day trial and a 22% recurring affiliate.

 Still reading?
 Stop comparing — try CallSphere live.